 - Purchasing generic emtricitabine/tenofovir in Thailand or India: legal

 - Importing a 90-day supply of FDA-approved medication to the US for personal use: legal (only importation of unapproved medication is illegal)

 - Importing a 90-day supply of medication for personal use in to Canada on your person (i.e. not by mail or courier), with a valid prescription: legal

-Can the government or businesses purchase or distribute generic PrEP?
+Can the government or businesses purchase or distribute generic PrEP from overseas?
 Can the government force Gilead to reduce the cost of Truvada®?

-No. Canada, BC, its health authorities and pharmacies are required to follow the law and respect Gilead’s patent rights, so they can only use Truvada®.
+No. Canada, BC, its health authorities and pharmacies are required to follow the law and respect Gilead’s patent rights, so they can only use Truvada® (and as of summer 2017, other versions that have been approved by Health Canada).
 The province can negotiate modest price reductions — but only for drugs purchased by Pharmacare, not for drugs purchased by insurance companies or by you as a private consumer.
 The government cannot order a private company to sell a product at a particular price.
 Out-of-control drug costs are not unique to Truvada® — Gilead’s hepatitis C treatment Harvoni® costs over $650 PER PILL ($55,000 for a 12-week course of treatment).

-Doesn’t Truvada®’s patent expire in 2017?
-Does this mean there will be affordable PrEP in Canada next year?
+Didn’t Truvada®’s patent expire in summer 2017?
+Does this mean there will be affordable PrEP in Canada soon?